ibipul/lang_chain_playground/README.md

  - activate venv: source .venv/bin/activate
  - Then switch to `my-app` directory and do `poetry install`
  - Similarly switch to `my-language` directory and do a `poetry install`

+### Packages to have in venv
+ - homebrew install envdir
+ - pip install requests